nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 TrackAScholar (TAS) is the **only** desktop app any university administrative staff needs for managing scholarship applications.
 TAS helps administrative staff manage scholarship applications by storing the applicant's contact details, scholarship applied and majors taken all in one place.

-TAS  presenting the administrative staff with the option to pin important applicants, edit their details easily, find or filter for applicants with ease and otherwise speeds up the application process.
+TAS presents the administrative staff with the option to pin important applicants, edit their details easily, find or filter for applicants with ease and otherwise speeds up the application process.

 TAS is **optimised for use via a Command Line Interface (CLI)** while simultaneously having the benefits of a **Graphical User Interface